-Addressing the gluten-status of coffee can be tricky to navigate.
-If coffee in its purest form is 100% gluten-free, why do so many people report experiencing adverse reactions after drinking it?
-We looked into this common occurrence and found three main reasons why this is could be happening.
+We all know coffee in its purest form is 100% gluten-free, so then why do so many people report experiencing adverse reactions after drinking it?
+We looked into this common occurrence and found three main reasons why this could be happening.
 (Plus, check out the end of the article for three of our favorite gluten-free coffees.)

 First Things First: Coffee is Indeed Gluten-Free.

 Coffee beans are gluten-free.
 So what's all the fuss about?
 When investigating why coffee is so commonly named as a culprit in gastrointestinal discomfort for celiacs, we came across three main factors: cross-contamination, additional ingredients, and a little something called gluten cross-reactivity.

 Cross-contamination can be a huge problem with coffee.
 To start, coffee beans can be processed in a shared facility or on equipment that also processes gluten-containing ingredients.
 The good news is that coffee processing plants rarely process other items containing gluten, so buying packaged coffee is less of an issue.
 The main culprit in gluten cross-contamination of coffee happens when you order in a coffee shop.

 While it may be surprising that cross-contamination can happen at a place that only prepares drinks, coffee shops are potential hazards, as some of the ingredients in fancy specialty drinks (as well as in teas) contain gluten.
 Unfortunately, coffee shops traditionally give their equipment a quick rinse between drinks, as opposed to a thorough wash.
 This leaves the door wide open for cross-contamination to occur.